LeGrosLezard/Eyes-detector/README.md

 # How it works ?

 We can detect the position of the eyes and we make a threshold in this region that we put in a loop, that we automatically adjust until the detection of an air that we hope is our eye.
 Then we return each position in a list, a container.
 We then compare the current position with the old position.
 This is sensitive to false detections.
 We do this on the x and y axis.
 In addition, we check that both eyes have detected this and we display a message (reduce false detection).
-We also make a list of the position of the head and check his position at each moment to deduce a possible movement
+We also make a list of the position of the head and check his position at each moment to deduce a possible movement (for example a verbal slap but it will be in another program.)